NJ Tick Control - The Green Way

 Our eco-friendly tick treatment, depending on the size of your lawn and yard, can usually be performed by one our fully trained and NJ licensed pest control technicians in under an hour.
 Our organic tick treatment is an easy process and one that has had our loyal NJ customers coming back to us year after year.
 The anxiety that comes with the threat of contracting Lyme disease via an infected deer tick bite is now a thing of the past thanks to Arkadia - Eco Pest Solutions, NJ's Green Pest Control Professionals.

 Arkadia's natural tick treatment in NJ not only minimizes the risk of contracting Lyme disease by lowering the tick population in your NJ lawn and yard, but we do so by using green pest control solutions.
 That's right!
 There are no harmful pesticides used when our organic tick treatment is performed.
-Our NJ state licensed pest control technicians use a botanical pyrethrum based spray solution, which is a plant based spray derived from the plant chrysanthemum.
-Our green pyrethrum based spray not only controls the deer tick population but also helps to control a wide variety of crawling insects.
+Our NJ state licensed pest control technicians use a botanical cedar oil based spray solution.
+Our green cedar oil based spray not only controls the deer tick population but also helps to control a wide variety of crawling insects.
 It's a broad spectrum green treatment that can also keep fleas under control as well.
 Our organic tick service in New Jersey is one of a kind and is only offered by Arkadia - Eco Pest Control.
 Allow us to provide your family with our earth-friendly tick services and enjoy the sun all summer long the best way you can; the natural way.
 No pesticides decaying in the soil, no chemicals seeping into water wells, streams, rivers and lakes.
 Go green this summer and join our NJ family with our certified organic tick control service.
 Check out our Organic Pest Control treatment page to find out more about our green services.